 - JMX Alert Handler.
 Sends administrative alerts to clients using the Java Management Extensions (JMX) protocol.
 UnboundID uses JMX for monitoring entries and requires that the JMX connection handler be enabled. - SMTP Alert Handler.
 Sends administrative alerts to clients via email using the Simple Mail Transfer Protocol (SMTP).
 The server requires that one or more SMTP servers be defined in the global configuration. - SNMP Alert Handler.
 Sends administrative alerts to clients using the Simple Network Monitoring Protocol (SNMP).
 The server must have an SNMP agent capable of communicating via SNMP 2c. - SNMP Subagent Alert Handler.
 Sends SNMP traps to a master agent in response to administrative alerts generated within the server. - Third Party Alert Handler.
 Provides alert handler implementations created in third-party code using the Server SDK.

 Administrative Alert Types

 If enabled, the Identity Data Store can generate administrative alerts when the events occur.
-The Alert types are presented in the table below.
+A full listing of system alerts and their severity is available in <server-root>/docs/admin-alerts-list.csv